wangix3/rayhou0710.github.io/_pages/about.md

   - /about.html
 ---

-This is the front page of a website.
+I am a Ph.D. candiate in the Department of Civil and Environmental Enginnering at the University of Michigan.

 A data-driven personal website
 ======